exercism/go/exercises/space-age/README.md

 Implementing this new custom type as a string should suffice.

+## Coding the solution

+Look for a stub file having the name space_age.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.